nprapps/nprapps.github.com/_posts/2019-02-05-summer-2019-designer-developer-internship.markdown

 ---
-layout: redirect
+layout: post
-redirect_url: /2019/02/05/summer-2019-designer-developer-internship.html

-title: "Be our design/dev intern for spring 2019!"
+title: "Be our design/dev intern for summer 2019!"
 description: "Are you data-curious, internet savvy, and interested in journalism?
 Do you draw, design, or write code?
 We are looking for you."
 author: Alyson Hurt
 email: nprapps@npr.org